-Emotional Disturbance Category on an IEP is one of the most misunderstood categories.
+The Emotional Disturbance Category on an IEP is probably the IEP eligibility category that I get the most questions about.
 In my professional opinion, it is one of the most overused and abused categories.

 As I was doing research for this post, I came across some interesting statistics.
 My state (PA) lists on our state-run website that out of all of the IEP students in PA, about 9% are in the Emotional Disturbance category for eligibility.

-Overidentification of Black Students in Emotional Disturbance Category
+Overidentification of Black Students in the Emotional Disturbance Category

 Much research has been done, and all you have to do is a quick Google search on that headline and you will see many studies supporting this.